 io.lines ([filename]).
 Opens the given file name in read mode and returns an iterator function that, each time it is called, returns a new line from the file.
-Therefore, the construction for line in io.lines(filename) do body end will iterate over all lines of the file.
+Therefore, the construction will iterate over all lines of the file.
 When the iterator function detects the end of file, it returns nil (to finish the loop) and automatically closes the file.